act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 #### Passed Example 2

-First valid `meta` element on the page redirects to a new page immediately.
+First valid `meta` element on this page redirects to a new page immediately.

 ```html
 <head>